AlexandraAncaGabor/go-green-resources-testing-project/README.md

-# go-green-resources-testing-project
+## Go-green-resources-testing-project

 ![gogreen-resources](https://user-images.githubusercontent.com/110250127/220195628-2fef49b0-a093-4216-bddc-c88fad11d37c.png)

 https://gogreenresources.ro/

-"Go Green Resources" is a website dedicated to highlighting the current environmental challenges faced by Maramures County.
-As a non-governmental platform, the site's owners meticulously describe the environmental issues impacting the region.
-The website not only serves as an informative resource but also provides visitors with the chance to contribute as sponsors or volunteers through a contractual arrangement.
+"Go Green Resources" is a non-governmental website focused on raising awareness about environmental challenges in Maramureș County.
+It provides detailed insights into the region's ecological issues and offers visitors the opportunity to contribute as sponsors or volunteers through formal agreements.

-My decision to test this website was motivated by my connection to its owner, a friend of mine.
-I saw it as an opportunity to assist her in identifying and addressing any issues on the site, considering it a valuable learning practice for myself as well.
-Moreover, my personal concern for Maramures' environmental challenges, rooted in my residency in the area, fueled my commitment to contribute to the improvement of the website.
+I chose to test this website due to my personal connection with its owner, a friend, and saw it as a chance to help identify and resolve potential issues while gaining practical experience.
+Additionally, my commitment to Maramureș’ environmental well-being, as a local resident, motivated me to contribute to enhancing the site.

-# **Test cases**
+## 🧪 Types of Testing Included

+• 📝 **Manual Testing** – Step-by-step execution of test cases to verify the core functionality of the application.
+• 🔍 **Exploratory Testing** – Ad-hoc testing to discover unexpected behavior and edge cases by exploring the app without predefined test cases.
+• ✔ **Positive Test Scenarios** – Tests that validate the application works as expected when given valid inputs and normal conditions.
+• 📐 **UI / Layout Verification** – Checks the visual aspects of the application (buttons, forms, menus) to ensure proper alignment, design consistency, and usability.

+All testing aimed to ensure both functionality and user experience were properly covered.

+## 🧰 Tools Used
+• 📊 Excel – for test case documentation
+• 🐙 GitHub – for version control and repository management

+## Test cases

 The testing approach began with an in-depth exploration of the website, informing the subsequent creation of test cases.
 The objective was to achieve comprehensive coverage of the website's functionality.
 Here is the detailed list of all the test cases developed based on this exploratory phase.

+Detailed test cases are documented in [test-cases.md](test-cases.md)

+They cover:
+- Main pages and navigation;
+- Mining and environmental project pages;
+- Footer links and contact form;
+- UI alignment and content verification.

 | **TC Number**                                                                                                          | **Test case**                                                                                                                                                            |
 | ----------------------------------------------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |